The retail survival guide: moving from channel-led to customer-centric

 In the new world of retail, nothing is more important than the customer.
 Period.

 And the winners know this.
-Early on, brands like Amazon, Casper, Netflix, Uber, and Peloton recognised the importance of customer experience and disrupted the retail industry.
+Early on, brands like Amazon, Casper, Netflix, Uber, and Peloton recognized the importance of customer experience and disrupted the retail industry.

 Instead of focusing on old, channel-centric metrics like impressions, click-through rates, open rates, and cost-per-acquisition, modern retailers have started to measure their success with customer-centric data such as: